 Section 2.
 The Executive Committee shall consist of a total of 13 members.
-It will include one representative from each of the following interest areas: 1) Governor's Appointees, 2) School district libraries, 3) Gateway libraries, 4) Linking libraries, 5) Service Center libraries, 6) Major Service Center I libraries, 7) Major Service Center II libraries, 8) Major Resource Center I libraries, 9) Major Resource Center II libraries, 10) Two or four year college libraries, and (11) Regents University libraries.
+It will include one representative from each of the following interest areas: 1) Governor's Appointees, 2) School district libraries, 3) Gateway public libraries, 4) Linking public libraries, 5) Service Center I public libraries, 6) Service Center II public libraries, 7) Major Service Center I public libraries, 8) Major Service Center II public libraries, 9) Major Resource Center public libraries, 10) Two or four year college libraries, and (11) Regents University libraries.
 Two At-large members shall be elected by the System Board.
 With the exception of Governor's Appointees and At-large members, a member of the Executive Committee shall be a current member of a public library board, an employee of a member public library or an institutionally designated representative of a member academic, school district or special library in the interest area the member represents.
 The two At-large members may be citizens who shall reside within the boundaries of the System and are interested in improving library services.
+To promote diversity and equitable representation on the Executive Committee, an Executive Committee member shall be affiliated with only one member library.
+Affiliation is defined as being employed by, serving on the board of directors of or belonging to the Friends group of a member library.

 Section 3.
 The standard term of office for an elected member of the Executive Committee shall be four years with a maximum of two consecutive four-year terms.
 A member appointed to serve an unexpired term remains eligible for two consecutive four-year terms upon completion of the unexpired term.
 In the event of a vacancy, the Chair may fill the position by appointment, which will be in effect for the remaining term of the vacated position.
 In the case of a vacancy from an interest area in which there is only one member library, appointment will be made by the Chair of the Executive Committee in consultation with the respective member library and with the approval of the Executive Committee.
 In the case of an Executive Committee member who is also a member of a local public library board, the Executive Committee member's term of office on the Executive Committee shall end in December of the year in which such Executive Committee member's term of office on a local public library board expires.
+To avoid a potential conflict of interest no individual employed by the Hutchinson Public Library prior to January 1, 2005 nor current nor former employee of SCKLS shall be eligible to serve on the Executive Committee.